 Dan Gilbert Net Worth

-In 2010, Quicken Loans, which now operates under the umbrella firm of Rocket Companies, moved its headquarters and 1,700 of its employees to downtown Detroit to help revitalize the city.
-According the company's bylaws, its headquarters can not be moved outside of Detroit unless 75% of the voting rights holders agree to a move.
-Mathematically, Gilbert owns 79% of the company's voting shares which, in essence, means the company can not move out of Detroit without Gilbert's approval.
+In 2010, Gilbert moved the Quicken Loans headquarters (and 1,700 employees) to downtown Detroit to help revitalize the city.
+According the company's bylaws, its headquarters cannot be moved outside of Detroit unless 75% of the voting rights holders agree to a move.
+Mathematically, Dan owns 79% of the company's voting shares which, in essence, means the company cannot move out of Detroit without his approval.
 Gilbert has made several other major investments in the bankrupt city of Detroit, including his $600 million purchase of Greektown Casino and Hotel.
-Gilbert is also the majority owner of the NBA's Cleveland Cavaliers, the AHL's Lake Erie Monsters, the AFL's Cleveland Gladiators, as well as the NBA Development League's Canton Charge.
-Furthermore, he serves as operator of the Quicken Loans Arena in Cleveland, Ohio and chairman of Rock Gaming, which opened its first Horseshoe Casino in downtown Cleveland in May 2012.

 Rocket IPO: In August 2020, Rocket Companies went public on the New York Stock Exchange.
 In its first few hours of trading the share price jumped 20% and the company's market cap topped $38 billion.
 Dan owns 95% of Rocket's equity which mean at that level his stake was worth $36.5 billion.
 He sold $1.8 billion worth of his shares at the IPO.
 When combined with his other assets, on the day of the IPO, Gilbert's net worth topped $42 billion.
 At that level he was instantly one of the 20 richest people in America and the 30 richest people in the world.

-Cleveland Cavs: Dan became the majority owner of the Cleveland Cavaliers in 2005 for $375 million.
-Two years earlier the team drafted a local high school superstar by the name of LeBron James.
-Gilbert hired a new head coach and a new general manager soon after acquiring the team.
-The team went on to make five-straight playoffs from 2006 to 2010.
+Sports Franchise Ownership: Dan became the majority owner of the Cleveland Cavaliers in 2005 for $375 million.
+Two years earlier, the team had drafted a local high school superstar by the name of LeBron James.
+Gilbert hired a new head coach and a new general manager soon after acquiring the team, and the Cavs went on to make five straight playoffs from 2006 to 2010.
 LeBron famously left the Cavs for the Miami Heat in July 2010.
-Gilbert was vocally critical of LeBron leaving, penning an open letter that trashed the former star.
+Gilbert was vocally critical of LeBron leaving, penning an open letter that trashed the former Cavs star.
 The hatchet was buried in 2014 when LeBron moved back to the Cavs after winning two championships with the heat (2012 and 2013).
-With LeBron back, the Cavs made four consecutive finals appearances between 2015 and 2018.
-All four against the Golden State Warriors.
+With LeBron back, the Cavs made four consecutive finals appearances between 2015 and 2018, all four against the Golden State Warriors.
 They won the 2016 NBA Championship, the first title in Cavs team history.
-Today the Cavs are estimated to be worth at least $1.5 billion.
+Today the team is estimated to be worth at least $1.5 billion.